redhat-cop/ocp-disconnected-docs/README.md

 #### For Development deployments:

 The Sparta DevKit VPC simulates air-gapped environments.
-It will create the required infrastructure to begin an install.
+It will create the required infrastructure to begin a development install.
 This will include:
 * VPCs
     *   Private subnets (3 instances across availability zones)
     *   Public subnets (3 instances across availability zones)